killian31/VideoObjectDetection/README.md

   -h, --help            show this help message and exit --imgs_dir IMGS_DIR   The directory containing the images.
-  --save_to SAVE_TO     the directory in which to save the processed images --process_video       Wether to get images from a video or not (default: False).
+  --save_to SAVE_TO     the directory in which to save the processed images --fps FPS             Number of frames per second for the output video (default: None, determined automatically if --process_video).
+  --process_video       Wether to get images from a video or not (default: False).
   --video_filename VIDEO_FILENAME
                         Name of video file to process (default: None).